kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Summary
 Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT via Voice_.
 Just as an use case of my earlier published Voice Assistant libraries.
 User can record questions with a microphone (pressing a button as long speaking), on button release: ESP32 sending audio to _STT (SpeechToText) Deepgram server_, sending transcription to _Open AI server_ (LLM model e.g. "gpt-4o-mini"), finally converting LLM answer with _TTS (TextToSpeech) server_ into AUDIO and playing response via speaker on ESP32.

-All is coded in C++ native (no server based components neded, no Node.JS or Phyton scripts used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).

 Code supports an ongoing dialog seesions, means LLM memories the chat history.
-This allows follow-up dialogs (e.g. 'who was Albert Einstein?' .. and later (after OpenAI response): 'was he also a musician?')
+This allows follow-up dialogs (e.g. 'who was Albert Einstein?' .. and later (after OpenAI response): 'was he also a musician?').
+All is coded in C++ native (no server based components neded, no Node.JS or Phyton scripts or websockets used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).

 ESP32 chat device (Wifi connected) can be triggered by voice completelly (no Serial Monitor a/o keyboard needed).
 Serial Monitor is optinal (for text chatting).